-The following self-monitoring requirements are the same as in the previous permit.
 The permit will require reports to be submitted monthly and annually, as applicable, on Discharge Monitoring Report (DMR) forms due 28 days after the end of the monitoring period.
 Effective January 1, 2017, monitoring results must be submitted using NetDMR unless the permittee has successfully petitioned for an exception.
 Lab sheets for biomonitoring must be attached to the biomonitoring DMR.
 Lab sheets for metals and toxic organics must be attached to the DMRs.